"It's all free on the Internet, right? Why should I go through the library's website to find sources for my paper?"

 1. Read an introduction to the campus libraries for undergraduates.

 2. Set up your computer for off campus access to library databases.

-4. Each library has its own hours and they may change on holidays and between semesters - click on the calendar for each library to view a month at a time.
+4. Each library has its own hours and they may change over the summer - click on the calendar for each library to view a month at a time.

 5. Information about citing your sources and links to guides for frequently used citation styles here.